 EU and Mercosur

-All Mercosur countries, with the exception of Paraguay, no longer benefit from the the GSP scheme, as of 1 January 2014, due to their classification as high middle-income countries.
+All Mercosur countries, with the exception of Paraguay, no longer benefit from the Generalised Scheme of Preferences (GSP) scheme as of 1 January 2014, due to their classification as high middle-income countries.
 However, they remain GSP eligible countries.

 Trading with Mercosur